Good health is a Gift.

 Privacy Policy of the

-We want you to feel secure when using the digital patient monitoring service of myon.clinic.
-Therefore, protecting your personal data is especially important to us.
+We want you to feel confident in the digital patient monitoring of myon.clinic.
+That is why the protection of your personal data is particularly important to us.

-We process your personal data in accordance with the applicable legal provisions for the protection of personal data, in particular the EU General Data Protection Regulation (“GDPR”) and the country-specific laws applicable to us.
-In this privacy policy, you will learn why and how your personal (health) data is processed, which we collect from you or which you provide to us when you decide to use the services and content of myon.clinic.
-In particular, you will find a description of the personal data we collect and process, as well as the purpose and basis on which we process personal data and the rights you have as a data subject.
+We process your personal data in accordance with the applicable legal provisions on the protection of personal data, in particular the EU General Data Protection Regulation ("GDPR") and the country-specific laws that apply to us.
+In this privacy policy, you will learn why and how your personal (health) data that we collect from you or that you provide to us when you decide to use the myon.clinic services and content are processed.
+In particular, you will find a description of the personal data that we collect and process, as well as the purpose and basis on which we process the personal data and the rights to which you are entitled as a data subject.
+We at myon.clinic and our partners take the protection of your personal data very seriously.
+All personal data that you transmit to us or make available to us will be treated by us as strictly confidential and processed exclusively for a specific purpose in compliance with the statutory data protection regulations.

 Dr. Sebastian Kraska